Editor’s Note: This marketing infographic is part of our 25 part series. Subscribe to our blog for more posts like this one.

 With standard feedback requests and audits, you have another format and opportunity to find out if your clients are truly happy.

 Using feedback tools like surveys, questionnaires, interviews and forms can help you gather additional information about your client’s customer satisfaction – information that may be different from your standard communication with them.

 Your clients are likely used to communicating with you via phone, online chat or email.
-By presenting a new format for feedback, there’s a chance that new information may be given.
+By presenting a new format for feedback, there’s a chance that you can collect new, valuable insights.